kultur666-com/www/docs/_posts/2016-10-04-lethal-paralysis-ep-by-psychotron-a-comment.md

 ---
 id: 5314
-title: 'Lethal Paralysis EP by Psychotron - A Comment'
+title: Lethal Paralysis EP by Psychotron - A Comment
 date: '2016-10-04T00:10:45+00:00'
 author: syr3fx
 excerpt: 'A Comment on the ''Lethal Paralysis'' EP album by Psychotron (2016).'